Confusing Words Clarified: Group F; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 A renown fakir lived in a remote village; however, there were some who thought he was a faker, trying to fool the population with his "miracles".

-2.Responsibility for problems, mistakes, bad situations, etc.: Despite all of his faults, Mike was still Elma's best friend.
+2.Responsibility for problems, misfortunes, bad situations, etc.: Despite all of his faults and mistakes, Mike was still Elma's best friend.

 People heard a report about the risk of earthquakes to towns that were built on the faults across the desert.